cartant/firebase-thermite/README.md

 * It includes an infinite list database observable.
 * It includes a map database observable.
 * The Angular modules are split into a separate library: [`firebase-thermite-ng`](https://github.com/cartant/firebase-thermite-ng)

+<sup>*</sup> Actually, this is no longer the case.
+In recent releases, the typings in `firebase` and `firebase-admin` have diverged.
+And adding some preprocessing to account for the differences (similar to what's in [`firebase-nightlight`](https://github.com/cartant/firebase-nightlight)) is on my TODO list.

 ## Usage